The Centre, Livingston, 2021

 So, here's how it works.
 If you see something here that looks like it could translate beautifully into a wedding gift, a housewarming present, a special birthday surprise or a gift for yourself for your flat/house/mansion/hotel then the first thing you need to do is get in touch.
 You can email me directly at CassandraHarrisonArt@gmail.com.

 I will draw up a contract so that we both understand the project requirements (colours, subject, timescale for sketches, completed work, payments).
-This is best practise and also ensures we are all on the same page.
+This is best practice and also ensures we are all on the same page.

 Should you wish to commission an artwork from an artist, be sure you both know the process, costs and timescales before proceeding.